 Working from award-winning chambers in Bedford Row, Quentin regularly applies his specialist knowledge of criminal and regulatory law to high profile cases.
 He can now do the same for the public directly, delivering a specialised and proven service without the expense of commissioning a QC.

-With a history of outstanding bar performance, Quentin dedicates himself to each client’s defence with determination, agility and an in-depth knowledge of legal intricacies.
+With a history of outstanding performance and great results, Quentin dedicates himself to each client’s defence with determination, agility and an in-depth knowledge of legal intricacies.

-His courtroom style features skilful application of legal precedents and loopholes in the relentless pursuit of the best outcome for his clients.
+His courtroom style features skilful application of the facts and legal precedents in the relentless pursuit of the best outcome for his clients.

-Quentin’s personal approach ensures that you will not only receive the best possible representation, but will also be remain fully involved throughout the process.
-That equips you to make informed decisions supported by a barrister with your welfare firmly at the fore.
+Quentin understands how serious Criminal allegations are to his clients.
+He recognises the personal, professional and family damage that such allegations can have.
+His personal approach ensures that you remain reassured that you will not only receive the best possible representation, but will also be remain fully involved throughout the process.
+That equips you to make informed decisions supported by a barrister with a keen tactical eye who has your welfare firmly at the fore.

 For an appraisal of your case please contact Quentin, who will be happy to offer his expert view.

-Quentin lives in London with his wife, two children and cat all of whom consistently give him a harder time than the Judges he appears in front of.
-In his spare time he runs marathons, supports Everton FC and fancies himself as Formula One driver and Olympic snowboarder.
+Quentin lives in rural Kent with his wife, two children and cat all of whom consistently give him a harder time than the Judges he appears in front of.
+In his spare time, he runs marathons and supports Surrey County Cricket Club.
+His family would like it known that he is not as funny as he thinks he is.

 Anyone, whether professional, licensed access or lay clients can contact Quentin Hunt to obtain a quotation for legal services.
 The simplest route is to contact him directly via his PA at the telephone number within the contact section of this website.
 Mr Hunt accepts direct access instructions subject to the usual rules of the case being one where acting without the assistance of a solicitor is appropriate.